EliaTogni/Univault/Classes/Simulation.md

 ![[InverseCDFUniformlyDistributeContinuousRV.png]]

-For simulating a reading of a uniform continuous Random Variable it is enough to apply this algorithm: we pick a domain in the range from $0$ to $1$ (because we are chosing a probability) and we read the corresponding value on the $y$ axis.
+For simulating a reading of a uniform continuous random variable it is enough to apply this algorithm: we pick a domain in the range from $0$ to $1$ (because we are chosing a probability) and we read the corresponding value on the $y$ axis.

 $$F^{-1}(u) =a + (b-a) \cdot u $$